pluush/pingbench/README.md

 A higher score would mean better overall peering.
 Sample use case for this script is when you want to find a good proxy / VPN server with a good connection worldwide.
 This can also be effective if you want to choose an ISP for gaming, host game servers, or just run latency-critical apps.

 Suggestions would be great!

+P.S.
+THIS SCRIPT COMES WITH ABSOLUTELY NO WARRANTY.